NakitaDev/NakitaDev/README.md

 to the database: it parses only and returns a preview a human reviews, while a separate permission-fenced procedure performs the write.

-🌱 Currently going deeper on multi-agent orchestration, evaluation, and MCP integrations.
+🌱 Currently going deeper on agent evaluation, observability, and MCP integrations.

 ---